OSGeo/PROJ/docs/source/index.rst

 .. _home:

 ******************************************************************************
-PROJ.4
+PROJ
 ******************************************************************************

-PROJ.4 is a standard UNIX filter function which converts geographic longitude and latitude coordinates into cartesian coordinates (and vice versa), and it is a C API for software developers to include coordinate transformation in their own software.
-PROJ.4 is maintained on `GitHub <http://github.com/OSGeo/proj.4/>`_.
+PROJ is a standard UNIX filter function which converts geographic longitude and latitude coordinates into cartesian coordinates (and vice versa), and it is a C API for software developers to include coordinate transformation in their own software.
+PROJ is maintained on `GitHub <http://github.com/OSGeo/proj.4/>`_.

 =============  ================================================================